OddCameras.com

 Closest focus, less than 2.5 feet, about 70cm.

 Camera and standard folding viewer.
+The viewer is screwed to the body.
 There was a reflex viewer available.

 Ground glass with Fresnel spot and lines for all formats.